kizilcali81/openui5-pwa-iconexplorer/README.md

 ## Let's begin

 ### 1. Metatags
-First, we will add some needed meta tags to the header to link the manifest, load the icons and tell the browser, that this is a Web App:
+First, we will add meta tags to the header to link the manifest, load the icons and tell the browser, that this is a Web App:
+(You can find a collection for PWA related meta tags [here](https://github.com/gokulkrishh/awesome-meta-and-manifest))

 ```html
 <!-- PWA related meta tags -->